 In all fusion welding, high temperatures are employed in or to melt the parts quickly.
 In this way damage to the unmelted metal near the weld is minimized since the time at high tempera is reduced.
 Also, heat must be supplied fast because the pieces being joined will conduct heat away from the weld area at a quite high rate.

 Fusion welding can be classified according to the source of heat.
-The most common sources are gas flame and electric arc, chemical reaction, laser beams, and electron beams are also used in special applications.
+The most common sources are gas flame and electric arc, chemical reactions, laser beams, and electron beams are also used in special applications.

-Gas flames usually use acetylene and oxygen, since both gases are readily available and very high temperatures are easily attained Hydrogen and oxygen can be used to get even higher temperatures the atomic hydrogen welding torch, which uses an electric arc to supplement the heat of combustion.
+Gas flames usually use acetylene and oxygen, since both gases are readily available and very high temperatures are easily attained Hydrogen and oxygen can be used to get even higher temperatures by the atomic hydrogen welding torch, which uses an electric arc to supplement the heat of combustion.

-Electric arcs can be struck between two non-consumed elect a non-consumed electrode and the work, or between a consumed electrode and the work.
-The third is, perhaps, the most common; the electrode is continually melted to supply the weld metal nee to fill the weld.
+Electric arcs can be struck between two non-consumed elects a non-consumed electrode and the work, or between a consumed electrode and the work.
+The third is, perhaps, the most common; the electrode is continually melted to supply the weld metal needed to fill the weld.
 When non-consumable electrodes are used (carbon and tungsten are common), a separate filler rod is melted in the arc to fill the weld.

 In all welding, the molten metal is shielded by non-reactive gas to prevent oxidation.
-In gas flame welding the combustion products form this shield, but in electric arc methods, it must h provided either by a continuous supply of gas (such as argon or helium) from a cylinder or by including a combustible material ii the flux.
+In gas flame welding the combustion products form this shield, but in electric arc methods, it must h provided either by a continuous supply of gas (such as argon or helium) from a cylinder or by including a combustible material in the flux.

 - Pressure Welding Processes

-In pressure welding no extra metal is added to the joint.
+In pressure welding, no extra metal is added to the joint.
 These processes can be divided into two classes according to whether r not the joint is ever molten.

 The blacksmith’s forge is the most common example of pressure welding without melting.
 The pieces to be joined are heated above their recrystallization temperature and forced together by hammering.
-At the joint, any oxide on the surface gets broken up, and direct metal to metal contact is established.
+At the joint, any oxide on the surface gets broken up, and direct metal-to-metal contact is established.
 A metallic bond is formed wherever there is direct contact, and the metal recrystallizes across the joint forming a continuous crystal structure.
 A more modern version of this is ultrasonic welding, where the two surfaces to be joined are rubbed together by high-frequency sound waves.
 This rubbing breaks up the oxide film and friction supplies the heat.
 Fine wires are welded to microscopic electronic circuits in his way.

 Other common pressure welding processes depend on electric current to heat the weld area until it is soft or even molten.
 The parts to be joined are then pushed together and the hot met cooled.
-All such methods rely on the electrical resistance of weld area (caused by oxide on the surfaces and the irregularity the surfaces) to localize the heating.
-Such processes include spot welding, seam welding and butt welding.
+All such methods rely on the electrical resistance of the weld area (caused by oxide on the surfaces and the irregularity of the surfaces) to localize the heating.
+Such processes include spot welding, seam welding, and butt welding.

 A welder may boast that his weld is stronger than the parent metal.
 He backs up this statement by the fact that welds seldom fail before metal near a weld.
 Read more Welding Secrets.